-For much of 2013, Facebook told you “Hey, it’s your fault – you’re not producing engaging content.”
+For much of the past few years, Facebook told you “Hey, it’s your fault – you’re not producing engaging content.”
 All the while, you might have had a sneaking suspicion that what was really happening was that Facebook was algorithmically changing the game so that you’d be forced to pay to “Boost” your post, or purchase ads.

 Well the jig is up – Facebook is finally owning up to the fact that they have, in fact, been de-prioritizing your content, and that you now need to pay to reach your followers.
 AdAge.com is reporting that Facebook sales materials to large partners bluntly say:

 “We expect organic distribution of an individual page’s posts to gradually decline over time as we continually work to make sure people have a meaningful experience on the site.”

 So all of those years you invested in building your Facebook presence are wasted, right?